 I Am A Fugitive From A Chain Gang Director: Mervyn Leroy (1932)

 Irate, Allen and a friend, escape the chain gang again by stealing a truck.
-In the escape, his friend dies, but Allen is on the lam for than one year before he eventually appears one night before his lover.
-He only appears briefly to say goodbye as he must continually keep moving.
-When she asks how he will survive, Allen says he will steal as the film fades to black and ends.
+In the escape, his friend dies, but Allen remains on the lam for than a year before he suddenly reappears one night with his lover.
+He only visits briefly to say goodbye as he must continually keep moving.
+When she asks how he will survive, Allen says he will have to steal, and the film fades to black.

 This haunting film, based on the true story of Robert Elliott Burns, is an early thriller produced with the intention of exposing the harshness of southern chain gang prisons in the early 20th century.
 Starring Paul Muni, already famous for his portrayal of Tony in Scarface: The Shame of the Nation which was released during the same year, I Am A Fugitive From A Chain Gang was nominated for three Academy Awards.

 In truth, this film is unforgettable.
 Paul Muni gives a tremendous performance as the indictment of Georgia chain gangs is striking.
 Predictably, I Am A Fugitive From A Chain Gang was banned in Georgia and its release was followed by a libel lawsuit from the warden of a Georgia chain gang.
 Upon its release, Georgia officials actually discovered the whereabouts of the true escapee Robert Elliott Burns and he was arrested, but the governor of New Jersey refused to extradite him to Georgia.
 Burns had been hired as a technical consultant on the film under the assumed name of “Robert M. Crane” in order to protect his continued anonymity.